Surfer SEO Review - Is It the Best On-Page SEO Tool?

 Putting Surfer SEO to the Test

-When it comes to SEO tools, I like to test them for months before I can review and recommend them here on Freedom Bound Business.
+When it comes to software tools, I like to test them for a while before I write a review on my blog.

-Over the past few months, I've been using Surfer SEO for affiliate marketing AND local client SEO.
+Over the past few months, I've been using Surfer SEO a lot for affiliate marketing AND local client SEO.
 I'll tell you right off the bat that the tool works, but there is a small learning curve.

-Below are a few screenshots of how Surfer impacted my SEO rankings and a quick summary of what happened for each scenario.
+Below are a few screenshots of how Surfer SEO impacted my SEO rankings and a quick summary of what happened for each scenario.

 Client SEO Results With Surfer

-As you can see, I did my first content optimization, and it didn't yield significant positive results.
+As you can see, I did my first content Surfer tweak, and it didn't yield significant positive results.
 However, the second time around I moved up 3 spots in the SERP!
 From position 9 to position 5 under 24 hours (I submitted the URL with Search Console).

-So, why didn't the first optimization tweaks work, but the second one did?
-After analyzing what happened I can only conclude that I narrowed down my selected competitors better and thus my Surfer tweaks moved the needle.
+So, why didn't the first Surfer tweak work, but the second one did?
+After analyzing what happened I can conclude that I narrowed down my selected competitors better and thus my Surfer tweaks moved the needle.
 This is a skill you'll need to refine over time.

-This win is similar to the pest control client because it worked the second time, but not within a day.
+This win is similar to the pest company client because it worked the second time, but not within a day.

-This one took a few days of going up and down in the SERPs before reaching the #1 position.
+This one went up and down for a bit in ranking before reaching the #1 position.

 The content for this city page was definitely over-optimized and the search engines were not ranking it higher because of it.

 Affiliate SEO Results With Surfer

-As you may know, ranking for terms in the affiliate world versus the client SEO world is night and day.
+As you may know, ranking for terms in the affiliate world versus the client SEO arena can be night and day.

-That said, be extra careful when doing competitor analysis.
-You'll see below that I didn't choose my competitors wisely, and after I had done my content optimization, my rankings suffered.
+A word of advice - be extra careful when selecting competitors.
+Below, you'll see that I didn't choose my mine wisely, and after I had done my content optimization, my rankings suffered.